Requiem for a Balloon

 No commercial releases on Sonobeat Records

 The Allen Damron master tapes we find in the Sonobeat archives don't ring a bell; that is, we don't remember these sessions.
 The master tape box is dated in late April 1968 and features Allen's signature tunes Nancy Whiskey and Requiem for a Balloon (The Balloon Song).
 Nancy Whiskey is an Irish folk tune and Requiem For A Balloon is Allen's original that's sometimes referred to as Is There A Heaven For Balloons.
 The recordings are simple and intimate – just Allen singing, accompanied by acoustic guitars – but, sadly, all are distorted, leading us to believe the recordings are made as tests, most likely in the living room of the Josey family home in northeast Austin, and not intended for commercial release.
 Indeed, none are ever released by Sonobeat.

-Allen's a native Texan, born the son of a ranch foreman in Raymondville, close to the Texas Gulf Coast and Texas-Mexico border, but he comes to Austin to attend the University of Texas, taking a degree in philosophy.
+Allen's a native Texan, born the son of a ranch foreman in Raymondville, close to the Texas Gulf Coast and Texas-Mexico border, where he spends his childhood.
+Allen comes to Austin to attend The University of Texas, taking a degree in philosophy.
 Austin remains his home based through much of his adult life.
 He's among a handful of performers inaugurating the Kerrville Folk Festival in 1972, and he continues to perform at that annual event for 30 years.
-He records commercial releases for several record labels, both before and after recording with Sonobeat, makes a local hit of Nancy Whiskey in a 1966 duet with popular Texas folk singer Carolyn Hester, and attracts well-deserved national attention when he tours the U.S. as part of the 1968 Celebrate Texas Concert Tour.
+He records commercial releases for several record labels, both before and after recording with Sonobeat, makes a local hit of Irish folk song Nancy Whiskey in a 1966 duet with popular Texas folk singer Carol Hedin and attracts well-deserved national attention when he tours the U.S. as part of the 1968 Celebrate Texas Concert Tour celebrating the Texas sesquicentennial.
 In August 2005, Allen passes away at age 66.
 The 2006 Kerrville Folk Festival celebrates Allen's memory and legacy.
 We're happy to have two of Allen's classic songs in the Sonobeat archives.

 Allen Damron: guitar and vocals